jacklule/jacklule.github.io/README.md

 <p>It appears that <i>USER_NAME.github.io</i> is much more appropriate as a kind of staging ground, landing page or portfolio for work at <i>github.com/USER_NAME</i>.</p>

-<p>My hope then is that my students and I thus will have a portfolio of our data visualization work on GitHub.</p>
+<p>My hope then is that my students and I thus will have portfolios of our work on GitHub.</p>

 <p>Instructions that take my students through the entire process of registering for GitHub, creating a user page and establishing a repository for a portfolio can be found at the [GitHub SetUp page](https://github.com/jacklule/DataViz-Syllabus/blob/master/GitHubSetUp.md) of my Data Visualization syllabus.</p>